Tromer-user/Data-compmat-2025/README.md

 ## 📎 Citation

-If using this dataset, please cite the associated article (in preparation/submitted to *Computational Materials Science*) and acknowledge the C2DB project.
+If using this dataset, please cite the associated article (in preparation/submitted to *The European Physical Journal B*) and acknowledge the C2DB project.

 ---